elzamattam/python/README.md

 # Python

-Python learning.
-This repository contains files related to created during the programming sessions.This is very useful for beginners.
+This repository contains files created during the programming sessions.This is very useful for beginners.

+**Prerequesites**

+- Make sure that ***Python version 3.10*** is installed.
+- Before running the files, make sure to install pipenv using the command ```pip install --user pipenv```